flatironinstitute/sciware/40_SummerIntro/cluster.md

 - Most software you'll use on the cluster will either be:
   - In a *module* we provide
-  - Downloaded/built/installed by you (usually using compiler/library modules)
+  - Downloaded/built/installed by you (often using modules)
-- By default you only see the *base system* software (Rocky8), which is often rather old
+- By default you only see the *base system* software (Rocky8)

 ### `module avail`: Core